-You may find it helpful, if you so choose, to make use of a self-monitoring record.
-This will help you keep a record of things you'd like to stop, such as dwelling on negative thoughts and things you might later regret.
-If you feel you've not got time to do this, don't worry, it's optional, but if you are able to make the time, we're sure you'll find it contributes significantly to the benefits you derive from Stoic Week.
+You may find it helpful to make use of a self-monitoring record.
+This will help you keep a record of behaviours you'd like to stop, such as dwelling on negative thoughts and actions you might later regret.
+If you feel you've not got time to do this, don't worry, it's optional.
+However, keeping a record is one of the things that previous participants in Stoic Week told us they found particularly helpful to do.

 The self-monitoring record is based on methods used in cognitive-behavioural therapy (CBT).
-However, although the ancient Stoics didn't actually fill out a form like this, we can find similar self-monitoring practices recommended in their writings.
+However, although the ancient Stoics didn't actually fill out a form like this, we can find similar self-monitoring practices in their writings.
+For example, Epictetus advised his students to keep a tally of days which elapsed without them succumbing to anger.
 The record we suggest you keep is just a simple sheet of paper with several columns marked on it as below.
-You can make your own version or you can find a version we have created in the appendices.
+You can make your own version or download the one we have created from the website.

-This process is about taking a step back from things, and gaining what therapists call 'psychological distance' from your initial, upsetting thoughts and feelings.
-Become a detached observer of yourself for a while.
-Write things down as soon as possible, as doing so will help you view things in this detached way, observing events and describing them in an objective manner.
+This process is not just about record-keeping.
+It's about pausing, taking a step back from things, and gaining what therapists call 'psychological distance' from your initial upsetting thoughts and feelings.
+It will help you to become a detached observer of yourself for a while.
+Write things down as soon as possible.
+Doing so will help you to view your thoughts in this detached way, observing events and describing them in an objective manner.